vishnuagbly/google_sign_in_all_platforms/google_sign_in_all_platforms_desktop/example/README.md

 # example

 A new Flutter project.
-To check the [signInOffline] feature, restart the app, after signing in a single time, but not signing out.
+To check the [lightweightSignIn] feature, restart the app, after signing in a single time, but not signing out.

 ## Getting Started